Financial Breakdown

 For our egg donor cycles, you can make arrangements to pay your cycle fee in up to two installment payments.
 The first payment is a deposit to secure the donor, frozen eggs, or donor embryo.
 The second payment is the remaining balance which is due once the fresh donor is medically cleared for a fresh cycle, once the eggs are ready to be shipped for a frozen cycle, or once the recipient has been medically cleared and is given a frozen embryo transfer date by the clinic for a donor embryo cycle.

-Additionally, we work with CapexMD to help intended parents cover treatment costs.
-CapexMD specializes in fertility loans, offering a variety of options.
+We partner with CapexMD, a fertility loan company, to help intended parents cover treatment costs.
 Visit their website to learn more and apply.
 Please know a transaction fee will be added to your second installment based on the total loan amount.
+Additionally, we encourage you to view our page on IVF grants to find other opportunities to apply for financial assistance.

 Understanding the Cost of Donor Eggs